If you’ve stayed in a job you hate for long enough, just like me, you already know how it negatively affects your health, both physical and mental.

 A study suggests that even being unemployed could be better for your mental health than working a job you hate and that transitioning from unemployment to working a job you hate can be way more detrimental to your mental health than just remaining unemployed.
 Whaaaat?

 From now on I won’t fall silent the next time someone says to me “You should consider yourself lucky that you have a job… Other people can’t even find one!” – Those lucky ducks!

 Anyway, let’s find out more about those mental issues that working a job you hate might cause.

 Increased and prolonged stress is one of the first and most common mental issues that hating your job could give rise to.
 It is also one of the main predictors of other physical and mental health issues.

 Stress is actually a normal response to danger, kind of like a survival mechanism destined to help humans cope better in case of danger, for example when got chased by lions, bears, or other predators.

 However, no bear would chase a human for 8 hours a day, 5 days a week.
 Stress is not harmful in small and infrequent doses but being exposed to stress for that long or even more is unnatural and can have damaging effects on an individual’s overall health.

 If you need to run from a lion, but you can’t because the lion is your job, or your boss, or inefficiencies around you, that can lead to a host of health issues.
 Physiologically, if you’re unhappy at work, that increases your stress levels.
 And when the body is stressed, it produces the hormone cortisol, which leads to the production of sugar, and gets stored in the body as fat, increasing the risk of diabetes.
 It also leads to insulin production, which can cause inflammation, and over time, these factors can result in more serious health issues like heart disease and stroke. – Dr. Hampton

-A study supports that job stress plays an important role in several types of ongoing health and personal problems such as:
+This study supports that job-related stress plays an important role in several types of ongoing health and personal problems such as: